muhamadzolfaghari/analysis-911-responses/README.md

 The defined variables' means will be used and defined while running code, others variables contain the features' name which has existed in the `final_project` database and are frequently is used.
-Furthermore, a list of global or read-only variables also exists here, the value of each variable starts with an underscore which is used to keep the temporary features' name.
+Furthermore, a list of global or read-only variables also exists here, the value of each variable which is used to keep the temporary features' name.

 ```